-A bungalow extension that is South-facing with full-height glazed windows or doors, will bring light to your property as well as added warmth.
+A bungalow rear extension that is South-facing with full-height glazed windows or doors is one of the best ideas, as it will bring light to your property as well as added warmth.

-If you are fed up of your existing dining area, then this could also be extended and combined with a sitting room in a rear bungalow extension to create one big open-plan living space.
+If you are fed up of your existing dining area, then this could also be extended and combined with a sitting room as one of your rear bungalow extension ideas to create one big open-plan living space.

 Bungalow Extension Planning Permission